jekyll/jekyll/docs/_tutorials/read-only-json-api.md

 [cover]({% link _docs/configuration/front-matter-defaults.md %}) every file.

 ## Convert Posts to JSON
-My approach is a little hacky --- it requires you to specify a JSON output format in a HTML template.
-The only thing you miss is that your text editor will most probably not recognize the markup file as a properly formatted JSON document.
+My approach is a little hacky --- it requires you to specify a JSON output format in an HTML template.
+The only thing you will miss is that your text editor will probably not recognize the markup file as a properly formatted JSON document.

 ### Define the Template
 Before you do it, it's worth noting that you can list all the available properties with this little template, which